latam-polmeth/Meeting2019/README.md

 All talks and sessions will be held in English.

+### Logding

+Overall, AirBnB is a fantastic option to find affordable places to stay in the city.

+If you are looking for a place that is close to some of the best restaurants and entertainment in town, then we recommend places in El Retiro, Zona G or Rosales neighborhoods.
+If you prefer hotels, some good hotel options in those neighborhoods include Casa Gaitan Cortez (casagaitancortes.com), Hotel BS la Quinta (bhlaquinta.com) and Mercure Hotel el Retiro (bhelretiro.com).

+If you are looking to stay in the historical/colonial downtown (close to campus), then La Candelaria and La Macarena are convenient as well.
+A few good hotel options include Hotel de la Opera (hotelopera.com.co) and BH Bicentenario (www.bhbicentenario.com).
+Downtown Bogotá is full of historical landmarks, narrow streets, museums and churches.
+It is not as lively at night as it is by day, and we would not recommend wandering its streets alone after dark.

+Getting around in Bogotá is fairly easy using Uber (though traffic is heavy), so either place would be fine for enjoying the city sights.
+We're organizing a few tourist-y activities for Saturday, too, for those interested.

 ### Organizing team

 - Luis Bernardo Mejía (Universidad de los Andes, Colombia)